Gallifantjack/jg-website/README.md

 ## TODO

 - problem with navbar to fix
+- small logos are not bounded like other index components when on wide etc
 - add logos to modernfeatures (jpg->svg adobeexpress online)
+- installation doc -> about or explaining
-- tailwind cli 1 2 3
+  - use tailwind cli 1 2 3
   -  ? use for process or explain
-- tabs in installationlayout
-- what to read next features equivalent
-  - similar below - books/authors
+- Hero image
-- multiple icons smaller in framework guides
+- fill in theme txt files

-  -> turn into authors / books
+##
+Create short snappy principles in the docs
+Then expand on some of them in the Blog bit

 Based off: